ferrous-systems/wasm-training-2022/book/src/wasm-hello-world.md

 ```

 WebAssembly is a binary format.
-The above function compiled to a WebAssembly results in the following (hexdumped).
+The above function compiled to a WebAssembly module results in the following binary blob (hexdumped).

 ```hex
 00 61 73 6d 01 00 00 00 01 07 01 60 02 7f 7f 01